liskajiri/wikidata_graph_ml/README.md

 The dataset can be found at [https://deepgraphlearning.github.io/project/wikidata5m](https://deepgraphlearning.github.io/project/wikidata5m).

-I am using the transductive version, which has 4,5M+ entities, 822 relations and 20M+ edges.
+I am using the transductive version, which has 4,5M+ entities, 822 relations, and 20M+ edges.

 ## Link prediction